OPERATION TIME: 1890 to present

 The Grande Opera House was built in 1890 on the corner of Main and Beale Street, and was deemed “the classiest theatre outside of New York City”.
 In 1907, it became part of the Orpheum Vaudeville circuit, which prompted the theater to be renamed the Orpheum Theatre.
 For nearly two decades, vaudeville remained popular and successful, drawing in large crowds.

-Tragedy struck when twelve-year-old Mary was killed in accident outside of the Orpheum Theatre in 1921.
+Tragedy struck when twelve-year-old Mary was killed in an accident outside of the Orpheum Theatre in 1921.
 Two years later, a fire broke out during a show with singer Blossom Seeley, and the theater burned to the ground.
 It was rebuilt on the original site of The Grand in 1928 at the cost of $1.6 million.
 It was double the size of the old theater, and it featured new decorations and a Wurlitzer pipe organ.

 In 1940, the Orpheum Theatre was purchased by the Malco movie theater chain, where they presented first-run movies.
 The theater remained in use until 1976, when Malco sold the building.
 Demolition was in store for the Orpheum, as there was talk of building an office complex in its place.
 However, the Memphis Development Foundation purchased it the following year, and they brought Broadway productions and concerts back to the theater.

 On Christmas, 1982, a $4.7 million renovation project began to restore the Orpheum Theatre to how it looked back in 1928.
-A grand reopening took place in January, 1984.
-Having survived all of its bankruptcies, a disastrous fire, and the threat of demolition, the Orpheum rose above it all to become a premiere performing arts center.
+A grand reopening took place in January 1984.
+Having survived all of its bankruptcies, a disastrous fire, and the threat of demolition, the Orpheum rose above it all to become a premier performing arts center.
 Called “The South’s Finest Theatre”, it presents more Broadway touring productions on an average annual basis than any other theater in the country.

 Actor Yul Brynner, who was reputedly very psychic, saw the apparition of Mary, dressed in a 1920s style dress, sitting on the balcony in her favorite seat (CF).
 This was during the time that “The King and I” was playing – a play that Brynner was acting in.
 Cast members of “Fiddler on the Roof” spotted her in the same seat, seemingly enjoying the show; on opening night, a few of the actors and actresses held a séance on the balcony and actually made contact with Mary.